FAQ, Tips and Tricks

 Run Terminal command in all student projects

-If you are managing a course, there may be a time when you want to run a shell command in every student project.
-The following feature allows you to do that, if you are using a .course file for the course.
+If you are managing a course, there may be a time when you want to run a shell command in every student project, say to install some package without waiting for the support to do it globally or to create some file.

 In the Configuration tab of the course there is a panel called Run Terminal command in all student projects.
-You can use it to run a command (e.g., to create a file or whatever) in all projects in a course… It’s a single arbitrary bash command.
+You can use it to run a single arbitrary bash command in all projects in a course:

 _images/term_command_course.png